xulander/KamikazeGame/GameDesignDoc.md

 Basic Picture showing what it will look like: IMAG0691.jpg

+#Game Extra Credit Changes To Look For

+##Thing 1 (EC Tracking Thing)
+The New bomb.
+It comes out of the face every time a new level starts.
+He tracks you, albeit slightly differently than how you recommended we should code it in the wiki.
+It still does track you though, so it still counts.
+The only way to stop it from hitting you is killing it first.

+##Thing 2 (EC Tracking Thing)
+The other thing is the angry bird pig at the top.
+He doesn't do anything, but if you try to shoot a bomb at him, he will dodge it.
+That should fulfill the "Avoid Being Hit" tracking thing.

+##NewBackgrounds (EC)
+The backgrounds now just change into solid background colors if you make it to the next level.
+No more cool animation bckgrounds.
+I asked if it was okay in an issue, and they said yeah.

+##High Scores
+I included an exampleScores.txt.
+Just go to line 714 and 791 to "exampleScores.txt" if you want to have scores already included.
+If not, just keep playing and the scores will auto update.
+If you want to play a few games, just dont touch the code at all.
+It is still coded for "scores.txt"

 # Game Play
 You will be using the keyboard for gameplay.
 The keyboard directions will move the spaceship, while the spacebar will shoot the missle.
 The 'b' button will shoot a bomb with a big blast